 Our poetry collection at this point is mostly Shel Silverstein and they happily dive in to each choose a poem to share.
 At first my son was reluctant because it seemed ‘girly’ but he has had a great time and has even helped make up some of the treats.

 We have had some great conversations but my favorite thing about poetry teatime is that I feel free to sit down and just enjoy a treat with my children- no guilt.

 Want to start your own Poetry Teatime?
 Here’s how.

 Would you like your family featured on Tuesday Teatime?
 Email us your teatime photos with a few lines about your experience (put “Teatime” in the subject line)!
-If we select your photo to post then you’ll receive a free Arrow or Boomerang of your choice!
+If we select your photo to post then you’ll receive a free Arrow or Boomerang of your choice (once per family).
 Note: all submissions fall under Creative Commons licensing.